 In moderate to severe cases, the prolapse may have to be surgically repaired.
 In laparoscopic surgery, instruments are inserted through the navel.
 The uterus is pulled back into its correct position and reattached to its supporting ligaments.
 The operation can also be performed with an abdominal incision.

-Surgery may fail and the prolapse can recur if the original cause of the prolapse, such as coughing and straining, is not addressed.
+Surgery may fail and the prolapse can recur if the original cause of the prolapse, such as obesity, coughing or straining, is not addressed.
 Consult your pelvic floor physiotherapist for help with this.

 Some women are at increased risk of uterine prolapse.
 Simple preventive measures include:

-- Pregnancy – pelvic floor exercises throughout the duration of pregnancy
+- pregnancy – pelvic floor exercises throughout pregnancy

-- Obesity – loss of excess abdominal fat with dietary modifications and regular exercise exercises
+- obesity – loss of excess abdominal fat with dietary modifications and regular exercise

-- Other conditions – treat underlying disorders (such as asthma, chronic bronchitis or chronic constipation) in consultation with your doctor
+- other conditions – treat underlying disorders (such as asthma and chronic bronchitis) in consultation with your doctor.

 Where to get help